xhfei1224/BSTT/README.md

 ![model_architecture](fig/BSTT_Main.jpg)

-These are source code and experimental setup for the ISRUC database.
+The files in folder BSTT are the source code and experimental setup for the ISRUC database.

 # Datasets